Click below to start

 While we probably wouldn’t recommend them for summiting Everest, any of the shades from our polarized glacier sunglasses are the perfect choice for nearly any other high elevation adventure.

 And if you don’t quite need this level alpine intensity, we get it!
-Check out our Sport Collection for more great hiking sunglasses, perfect for lower altitude adventures.
+Check out our polarized sport sunglasses for more great hiking sunglasses, perfect for lower altitude adventures.